abhisoniks/cs733/README.md

 ### Aim :- Distributed File Server
 Aim of project is to build a Distributed File Server.
 A File server based on raft consenus protocol.
 This distributed file server is consist of 5 servers.
 Each have there own raft node and state machine.
-Project was accomplished in form of assignment where each assignment is one module of File server.
+Project was accomplished in form of assignment where each assignment is one module of final File server.
 ### -------------Assignment Detail-----------------
 #### Assignemnt1:
 In assignment I made a single file server.
 This file server takes command from client and execute them .
-Command used are write a file, read a file, compare and swap a file and delete a file.
+File server supports operation of read, write, delete file .
+Besides this, file server also supports unusual operation like compare and swap and automatic deletion of file on basis of time expiry.
 ##### Files Include:
 1. basic_test.go
 2. server.go